Elijah-Ugoh/Parkinsons-Diseases-Genetics/3_creating_covariates.md

 This is done on the filtered, pre-imputation data to get uninflated population stratification.

-To keep the working directory clean, create a different directory for the PCA calculation
+To keep the working dir clean, create a different dir for the PCA calculation

 ```bash
 cd ../ && mkdir 03_PCA